-Symptoms of depression vary by age and by person and can look different in kids than in adults.
+Symptoms and signs of depression vary by age and by person and can look different in children than in adults.
 At least one of the following primary symptoms of depression is always present:

 - Irritability, sadness or hopelessness most of the day, nearly every day

-- Decreased interest or pleasure in activities that your child your child usually enjoys
+- Decreased interest or pleasure in activities that your child usually enjoys

-The following secondary symptoms may also be present:
+The following secondary symptoms of depression may also be present in your child:

 - Trouble falling asleep, staying asleep or sleeping more than normal